Yifei-AHU/AERI-PEDES/README.md

 ![](Images/Fig3.png)

-The images of our TBAGPR dataset are constructed based on three existing Aerial-Ground Person-ReID image datasets: AG-ReID and G2APS.
-We discard blurry images and maintain a balanced ratio of aerial and ground images by removing overflow aerial or ground images.
+The images of our dataset are constructed based on three existing Aerial-Ground Person-ReID image datasets: AG-ReID, G2APS and AG-VPReID.

 ## 📦 TBAPR Dataset (The First Text-Aerial Person Retrieval Dataset)